Nash Equilibria and Pitfalls of Adversarial Training in Adversarial Robustness Games: RELATED WORK

 \subsection{Dynamics in Games}

 The dynamics of a 2-player zero-sum game has been well-studied, especially when each player takes an alternating best-response strategy in the finite action space.
-A classical question is whether players' actions will converge to an equilibrium as the two players alternatively play a game \cite{nash1950equilibrium,nash1951non}.
-It is known that the alternating best-response strategy converges to a Nash equilibrium for many types of games, such as potential games \cite{monderer1996potential}, weakly acyclic games \cite{fabrikant2010structure}, aggregative games \cite{dindovs2006better}, super modular games \cite{milgrom1990rationalizability}, and random games \cite{heinrich2021best, amiet2021pure}.
-However, this general phenomenon does not necessarily apply to the adversarial robustness game, as these results rely on specific properties of those games.
-In addition, there are also works on different strategies such as fictitious play \cite{brown1951iterative, robinson1951iterative, monderer1996fictitious, benaim1999mixed} and its extension to an infinite action space \cite{oechssler2001evolutionary, perkins2014stochastic} or continuous time space \cite{hopkins1999note,hofbauer2006best}.
-Furthermore, there is a connection between a 2-player zero-sum game with online learning where it is possible to show that an average payoff of a player with a sub-linear regret algorithm (such as follow the regularized leader or follow the perturbed leader) converges to a Nash equilibrium \cite{cesa2006prediction,syrgkanis2015fast,suggala2020online}.
-However, \cite{mertikopoulos2018cycles} studied the dynamics of such no-regret algorithms and showed that when both players play the follow-the-regularized-leader algorithms, the actions of each player do not converge to a Nash equilibrium with a cycling behavior in the game.
+A classical question is whether players' actions will converge to an equilibrium as the two players alternatively play a game \citep{nash1950equilibrium,nash1951non}.
+It is known that the alternating best-response strategy converges to a Nash equilibrium for many types of games, such as potential games \citep{monderer1996potential}, weakly acyclic games \citep{fabrikant2010structure}, aggregative games \citep{dindovs2006better}, super modular games \citep{milgrom1990rationalizability}, and random games \citep{heinrich2021best, amiet2021pure}.
+However, this general phenomenon may not apply to adversarial robustness games since this natural learning algorithm may not converge even in simple games \citep{balcan2012weighted}, as these results rely on specific properties of those games.
+In addition, there are also works on different strategies such as fictitious play \citep{brown1951iterative, robinson1951iterative, monderer1996fictitious, benaim1999mixed} and its extension to an infinite action space \citep{oechssler2001evolutionary, perkins2014stochastic} or continuous time space \citep{hopkins1999note,hofbauer2006best}.
+Furthermore, there is a connection between a 2-player zero-sum game with online learning where it is possible to show that an average payoff of a player with a sub-linear regret algorithm (such as follow the regularized leader or follow the perturbed leader) converges to a Nash equilibrium \citep{cesa2006prediction,syrgkanis2015fast,suggala2020online}.
+However, \citet{mertikopoulos2018cycles} studied the dynamics of such no-regret algorithms and showed that when both players play the follow-the-regularized-leader algorithms, the actions of each player do not converge to a Nash equilibrium with a cycling behavior in the game.

-\section{Setup}
+\section{SETUP}